xaptum/xtt-spec/draft-xaptum-xtt.md

 # Cryptographic Computations

 ## Notation
-The cryptographic computations used in this protocol make heavy use of a pseudo-random function `prf`, defined as:
+The cryptographic computations used in this protocol make use of a pseudo-random function `prf`, defined as:

 ~~~
-prf<N>(key, input) =
+prf<N>(Key, Input) =
     Keyed pseudo-random function (set during handshake),
-        keyed by "key", with "input" as input, outputting "N" bytes
+    keyed by "Key", with "Input" as input, outputting "N" bytes
 ~~~

-The `prf` can be implemented by any keyed hash function.
+The `prf` is implemented by a keyed hash function.
 For the case of the SHA512-based suite_spec options, `prf` is HMAC, as specified in {{RFC2104}}, using SHA-512, defined in {{SHS}}, as the underlying hash function.